fmind/shell/README.md

 # F :: Shell

-Interactive shell that combines Ubuntu and my dotfiles.
+Interactive shell that combines Ubuntu and dotfiles.